jeffsheets/genai/README.md

 # Getting Started

-See the blog post at [https://sheetsj.com/blog/calling-openai-gpt-4-from-kotlin-with-spring-ai/](https://sheetsj.com/blog/calling-openai-gpt-4-from-kotlin-with-spring-ai/)
+See the blog post at [https://sheetsj.com/blog/calling-openai-gpt-4-from-kotlin-with-spring-ai/](https://sheetsj.com/blog/calling-openai-gpt-4-from-kotlin-with-spring-ai/) (and cross-posted on the DevObsessed blog at [https://www.devobsessed.com/post/genai-using-kotlin-and-spring-ai-with-chatgpt](https://www.devobsessed.com/post/genai-using-kotlin-and-spring-ai-with-chatgpt))

 This is a Proof of Concept to call GenAI LLM's from Spring Boot using Spring-AI.